Submit a recipe!

 - 0g Trans Fat

-SUGAR, WATER, UNBLEACHED ENRICHED WHEAT FLOUR [FLOUR, MALTED BARLEY FLOUR, REDUCED IRON, NIACIN, THIAMIN MONONITRATE (VITAMIN B1), RIBOFLAVIN (VITAMIN B2), FOLIC ACID], CORNMEAL, SOYBEAN OIL, EGGS, BAKING SODA, SODIUM PHOSPHATE, SALT, ARTIFICIAL FLAVOR, MONOGLYCERIDES, PRESERVATIVES (POTASSIUM SORBATE, SORBIC ACID ), CORN SYRUP, GUAR GUM, WHEY (MILK), SOY LECITHIN, CALCIUM SULFATE, CALCIUM PHOSPHATE.
+ENRICHED WHEAT FLOUR [FLOUR, MALTED BARLEY FLOUR, REDUCED IRON, NIACIN, THIAMIN MONONITRATE (VITAMIN B1), RIBOFLAVIN (VITAMIN B2), FOLIC ACID], WATER, SUGAR, CORNMEAL, SOYBEAN OIL, LEAVENING (SODIUM ACID PYROPHOSPHATE, BAKING SODA, MONOCALCIUM PHOSPHATE), EGGS, CORNSTARCH, SALT, NATURAL & ARTIFICIAL FLAVOR, MONOGLYCERIDES, SORBIC ACID (TO PRESERVE FRESHNESS), WHEY (MILK), XANTHAN GUM, SOY LECITHIN.

 This defines what a single serving is for the product.
 All of the remaining information in the Nutrition Facts Panel (calories and nutrients) is based on the serving size.
 If you eat more than one serving, you're also getting more of the other items on the label.
 This is especially important to consider when you're counting calories or watching fat intake.